PetSmart Training Cost

 What is your home like?

-Is there plenty of room to run or will chance to burn energy be limited to scheduled walks?
+Is there plenty of room to run or will chances to burn energy be limited to scheduled walks?

 Are you a single person or a family?